SophiaZhuge1/In-store-navigation-mobile-app/README.md

 # Tesco in-store navigation app

-A digital solution for the client that improved the customers navigation throughout the store and their overall shopping experience.
+A digital solution for the client Tesco that improves their customers navigation throughout the store and their overall shopping experience.
+Helping customers to get through the store as quickly as possible taking into consideration designated paths.
 Build a MVP in two weeks demostrating the core features.

 ## Build docker image